STA acknowledges the help provided by the National Society for the Prevention of Cruelty to Children (NSPCC) in producing this policy.

 Even for those experienced in working with child abuse, it is not always easy to recognise a situation where abuse may occur or has already taken place.
 STA acknowledges that their staff, whether in a paid or voluntary capacity, are not experts at such recognition.
 It therefore expects them to report any concern they may have about the welfare of a child immediately with the person in charge, as follows:

-It is the responsibility of these people to ensure that appropriate advice is obtained from the local social services department or the NSPCC.
+It is the responsibility of these people to ensure that appropriate advice is obtained from the MASH or the NSPCC.
 If the person in charge is not available, or the concern is about the person in charge, the person in receipt of the information will contact the social services directly.

 Indications That a Child or Vulnerable Adult is Being Abused